alfonsogarciacaro/vscode-template-fsharp-highlight/README.md

 # Syntax highlighting for template strings in F#

-VS Code extension that highlights HTML/SVG/CSS/SQL/JS F# triple quoted strings (interpolated or not) preceded by a function named `html/svg/css/sql/js`.
+VS Code extension that highlights HTML/SVG/CSS/SQL/JS/Python F# triple quoted strings (interpolated or not) preceded by a function named `html/svg/css/sql/js/python`.

 ```fsharp
 html """<h1>Hello World!</h1>"""
 ```

-You need to declare the functions by yourself.
+You need to declare the functions by yourself in a module with `RequireQualifiedAccess` attribute.
 If you need to do some transformation, make the function accept `FormattableString`:

 ```fsharp
 let sql (s: FormattableString) = ...